Why Domestic Violence Victims Don’t Always Leave. {Video} ~ Jennifer Spesia

 Instead of subjecting the victim to further injury by asking them why they did not leave, ask them what you can do to support them in their healing.
 Compassion goes much further than judgment, and until you walk in someone else’s shoes, please don’t assume you know anything about them or their motivations for staying.

-Jennifer Spesia is a long-time student of Eastern spiritual traditions, a meditator, a Returned Peace Corps Volunteer (Cote d’Ivoire, West Africa), a yoga-teacher-in-training, a human companion to three amazing dogs, a world traveler, a philosopher, a seeker, and an eternal student.
+Jennifer Spesia is a yoga teacher, world traveler, psychotherapist, philosopher, seeker, practitioner of Eastern spiritual traditions, Returned Peace Corps Volunteer (Cote d’Ivoire, West Africa), human companion to three amazing dogs and eternal student.
 She will complete her PhD in Psychology in 2013 and is looking forward to having the time to read books for pleasure again soon.
+You can connect with Jennifer via her Bhadra Yoga Facebook page or her blog.

 Like elephant love on Facebook.